-In 2018/19 we paid £5.2m of interest on our bond.
+In 2019/20 we paid £5.0m of interest on our bond.

 The bond will be repaid between 2027 and 2031.
-Ahead of this we will carry out a full assessment of the financing options available to replace it, to ensure our long-term borrowing is secured at the most efficient rate possible.
+Ahead of this we are already looking at longer term financing strategies to replace it, to ensure our long-term borrowing is secured at the most efficient rate possible.